 Why Timely Cell Phone Payments Don’t Help Your Credit Score

 Cell phone providers will also check your credit if you want to finance a new cell phone.
 Many cell phone carriers now require you to purchase or lease a new cell phone.
 Either way, you'll likely end up with an installment plan for your new phone with small monthly payments included with your monthly service fee.

-The inquiries made to your credit history when you establish new service or finance a cell phone can affect your credit, even though the payments do not.
-Credit inquiries are 10% of your credit score and only affect your credit for 12 months.
+The inquiries made to your credit history when you establish a new service or finance a cell phone can affect your credit.
+Credit inquiries are 10% of your credit score and affect your credit for 12 months.
 After 24 months, inquiries fall off your credit report completely.

 Once a delinquent cell phone balance is on your credit report, it will stay there for seven years like most other negative credit information.
-Your credit score will take the biggest hit in the first few years after the delinquency is added to your credit score, but your credit score can rebound with time if you make all your other credit-related payments on time and avoid future any future collections.
+Your credit score will take the biggest hit in the first few years after the delinquency is added to your credit score, but your credit score can rebound with time if you make all of your other credit-related payments on time and avoid any future collections.

 Some credit cards even provide cell phone protection insurance if you pay your bill with your credit card.
 Check the terms of your credit card rewards program to see if this is the case for your credit card.